UstadMobile/UstadMobile/test-end-to-end/README.md

     not actually a video), then an error message will be displayed to notify that the content is invalid.

-1.3 Admin can hide content.
+1.3 Admin can hide and unhide content.
 After hiding on admin device, the content is hidden on other device.

-1.4 Admin can move content.
+1.4 Admin can move content to another folder in Library.
 After moving, content is shown as moved on other device.

 1.5 Content can be deleted from a device.
 After deletion, it can be downloaded again and opened as
     before.
 (Android only).